 Completion of the Bachelor of Science (Psychology) prepares you for further study, such as the Graduate Diploma of Psychology or Bachelor of Arts (Honours), should you wish to apply for provisional registration as a psychologist.
 Further study or industry supervision must be completed in order to become a registered psychologist.

 Without further study you may choose a career path that requires a sound understanding of human behavior such as:

 You are required to complete a total of 24 courses including 12 core psychology courses and 12 elective courses.
 If you have previously completed a Bachelor's degree, you will only be required to complete the 12 core psychology courses.
 Please contact us for more information.

 For example courses you could study as part of the Bachelor of Science (Psychology) program please click here.

 As CQUniversity is committed to providing quality, up-to-date and relevant education, please note courses are refreshed regularly and may not be an exact indication of course availability for your study.
 Please call 13 27 86 if you have specific questions regarding course information regarding your specific application.

-The Bachelor of Science (Psychology) is accredited by the Australian Psychology Accreditation Council, as a three year undergraduate program in psychology, and has conditional registration with the Psychologists' Board of Queensland.
+The Bachelor of Science (Psychology) is nationally accredited by the Australian Psychology Accreditation Council, as a three year undergraduate program in psychology, and has conditional registration with the Psychologists' Board of Queensland.